-How long has this idea or initiative been in the works?
+How long has this whole thing been in the works?

-Whether it was an internal team, another vendor, or a founder with some technical know-how, we’re usually not the first to take a crack at the problem.
-Just like the opening question, it’s invaluable to cover some history: What’s worked?
-What hasn’t worked?
+Whether it was an internal team, another vendor, or you’re a founder with some technical chops, we’re usually not the first to take a shot at the problem.
+Just like the first question, it’s all about history: What’s worked?
+What didn’t?
 We’re looking to amplify, verify, and iterate on the intuition of those who came before us.

 What’s on the horizon?

 What features or integrations are next on the wishlist?
 How quickly after the first phase will they become a priority?
-What’s the long-term plan for this application shaping up to be?
-Knowing what’s coming plays a huge role in our recommendations around architecture, libraries, and priorities.
-Software development balances thousands of decisions.
-Understanding both current and future needs steers many of those choices towards a better outcome.
+What’s the long-term plan for this application?
+Knowing what’s coming plays a big role in our recommendations around architecture, libraries, and priorities.

-With everyone settled in to the Q&A, the next stage is also the most important: Exploring success, and measuring if it happened.
+With everyone settled into Q&A mode, the next stage is the most important: Exploring success, and measuring if we got there.

 Pairing our initial conversations and research, we’ll lay out the project’s core objectives.
-Through dot-voting, everyone has a chance to help prioritize the list (6–10 items, with the ability to add write-ins).
+Through dot-voting, everybody has a chance to help prioritize the list (6–10 items, with the ability to add write-ins).
 No pressure; this only sets the stage for all decisions moving forward.
-Examples have included:
+Examples include:

 - Team management